DFE-Digital/ghbs-auto/README.md

 ├── screenshots/               # Test failure screenshots
 │
 ├── .gitignore
-├── .secrets.yml.example       # Template for secrets
+├── .secrets.yml.example       # Template for secrets (you will need to generate or request the secrets file from the GHBS dev team)
 ├── config.yml                 # Configurable settings per test environment
 ├── cucumber.yml               # Optional CLI / local profiles for Cucumber
 ├── Gemfile